 What happens when an original will is lost?

-A particular scenario that can occur is when an individual provides a copy of his or her Will (not the original) to another person for safekeeping.
-After the individual passes away after a number of years, no one is able to find the original Will document.
-In this situation, if the copy of the Will that is available is not deemed valid by the court, it may not be used for purposes of probate.
+A particular scenario that can occur is when an individual provides a copy of his or her will (not the original) to another person for safekeeping.
+When the individual passes away after a number of years, no one is able to find the original will document.
+In this situation, if the copy of the will that is available is not deemed valid by the court, it may not be used for purposes of probate.

 - The testator is deceased

-- The contents and substance of the Will
+- The contents and substance of the will are valid

 - A diligent search has been conducted to locate the original will document